 Maintain Peak Performance of all IT Services

-What is Network Performance Monitoring (NPM)?
+What is Network Performance Monitoring (NPM) and Management?

 Why is the complexity of performance monitoring growing?